juanpumpkinpie/events-app/README.md

 # test

-Simple test with React test library, not directly for the app ;) Simple validation form, not directly for all fields, and all behave, this is just a sample
+Simple test with React test library
+Simple validation form, not directly for all fields